wisdom1456/neat-starter/src/posts/practiceareas/florida-deceptive-unfair-trade-practices-act-fdutpa.md

 * Price Gouging After a Hurricane, Flood or During a State Of Emergency
 * Salespeople Misrepresenting their Authority to Negotiate Terms or Close a Sale

 The statute of limitation for bringing a FDUTPA claim is four (4) years from the date of the event giving rise to the FDUTPA claim.
-If you believe that there has been a violation of FDUTPA, contact the trial attorneys at Bernhardt Law to help evaluate your potential claim.
+If you believe that there has been a violation of FDUTPA, contact the trial attorneys at Bernhardt Riley to help evaluate your potential claim.